A Central Valley town renewed

 Fostering community spirit

-After revealing the needs of the Lost Hills community, we built one beautiful community center and completely renovated another with new soccer fields, a basketball court, volleyball court, playgrounds, and a“splash zone” to cool kids off during the hot summers.
+After revealing the needs of the Lost Hills community, we built new soccer fields, a basketball court, volleyball court, and a “splash zone” to cool kids off during the hot summers.
 We created a mile-long walkway around the park, wide enough for moms with strollers, bicyclists, and casual walkers to coexist.
-Best of all, we renovated the original community center to include a large, full-service community kitchen, six new bathrooms and plenty of room for everything from Sunday morning church services to community events, homework clubs where kids can receive help after school, sports activities, Zumba classes, ballet, cooking classes, and voter registration drives.
+We built one community center and renovated the original to include a large, full-service community kitchen, six new bathrooms and plenty of room for everything from Sunday morning church services to community events, homework clubs where kids can receive help after school, sports activities, Zumba classes, ballet, cooking classes, and voter registration drives.
+Best of all, with help from our partners at Kern County, Lost Hills Park, and Parks and Play Structures, A PlayCore Company, a new accessible playground for all ages and abilities was opened in 2024.

 The most gratifying thing is that the park is now safe, beautiful, and used seven days a week.
 It’s a welcoming, picturesque place for recreation, relaxation, and celebration.
 Many residents worked on the park and community’s renovations alongside our crews, and that’s gone a long way to ensuring that the people who live there feel a sense of ownership and belonging.